Thermal Hall Conductivity as a Probe of Gap Structure in Multi-band Superconductors: The Case of $\rm Ba_{1-x}K_xFe_2As_2$

-From the fits to the curves in Fig. \ref{figKvsH}, we have determined $\kappa_e(T)$, $\kappa_{ph}(T)$ and $\alpha(T)$.
-These values are plotted in Figs. \ref{figmfp}a and \ref{figmfp}b, respectively.
-As shown in Panel (a), the phonon term $\kappa_{ph}$ (open triangles) decreases monotonically as $T$ decreases below $T_c$.
+From the fits to the curves in Fig.~\ref{Fig2}, we have determined $\kappa_e(T)$, $\kappa_{ph}(T)$ and $\alpha(T)$.
+As shown in Fig. \ref{Fig3}(a), the phonon term $\kappa_{ph}$ (open triangles) decreases monotonically as $T$ decreases below $T_c$.
 By contrast, the zero-$H$ electronic term $\kappa_e$ rises to a broad maximum at 15 K and then falls.
 As evident, the monotonic profile of $\kappa_{ph}$ implies that the peak in $\kappa_{xx}$ (in zero $H$) is entirely associated with $\kappa_e$.
 In turn, the large peak in $\kappa_e$ demands a large qp population that survives to $\sim\frac12 T_c$.
-We note that, above $T_c$, $\kappa_e$ accounts for less than $\frac15\kappa_{xx}$, a fraction similar to that in YBCO~\cite{Zhang00}.